-Pupils are encouraged to collect merits on their House Merit card.
+Pupils are encouraged to collect merits.
 All teachers are involved in the merit system and have stickers or stamps to place on merit cards.
 This encourages a sense of belonging and healthy competition, as there are prizes and rewards available for a certain number of merits collected, which are then presented in assemblies.
 In addition, pupils will also collect points for their particular House.